bguspl/bguspl.github.io/practical_sessions/PracticalSession10.md

         for (int i= 0; i < 100; i++){
            std::cout << i << ") Task " << _id << " is working" << std::endl;
         }
-        std::this_thread::yield(); //Gives up the remainder of the current thread's time slice, to allow other threads to run.
     }
 };